 Take a break from social media.

 If you find yourself frequently checking these accounts, do a digital detox.
 If you find yourself compulsively checking to see if they have unblocked you, it will be much harder to shake off the negative emotions you’re experiencing.
-Purify your social media.
+Cleanse your social media.
 Temporarily delete your accounts and wait a few days.
 You’ll feel better soon.

 If possible, give yourself a month off.
 30 days is usually enough to truly process your feelings and return to a previous state.